badu/reflect/README.md

 # reflect

-Standard `reflect` package arranged for my needs
+Do you hide from reflection?
+Are you becoming a vampire?

-This will probably always work in progress.
+Standard `reflect` package arranged for my needs (using reflect on low memory devices with minimum costs).